 To open an app, move a finger to it, lift your finger, and then tap anywhere on the screen twice quickly.
 This gesture is known as a double-tap, and is used to activate the currently selected item; the equivalent of a single-tap for sighted users.
 In addition to exploring by touch, you can move VoiceOver focus directly to the next or previous item by swiping right or left with one finger.

 At the bottom of the Home Screen, there is a row of apps that is present no matter what page you’re on, referred to as the dock.
 The composition and organization of this list can be edited, as can those of all apps on the Home Screen.

-At the top of the screen, information such as the device’s cellular signal strength, Wi-Fi connection, and battery level is displayed.
-This area is referred to as the status bar, and is present whenever the device is in portrait orientation, where the charging port is pointing toward you.
+At the top, information such as the iPhone’s cellular signal strength, Wi-Fi connection, and battery level is displayed.
+This area is referred to as the status bar, and is present whenever the iPhone is in portrait orientation, where the charging port is pointing toward you.
 Unlike the Home Screen, the status bar cannot be customized.

 While this section introduces you to some of the most essential VoiceOver gestures, there are many more that you can use to improve your experience and sense of comfort on iOS.
 From anywhere, you can access VoiceOver help, which allows you to perform any gesture without it having any effect on the system, similar to keyboard help on macOS or input help on NVDA for Windows.
 To do this, double-tap the screen with four fingers quickly, perform this gesture again to exit this mode.
 While this gesture may sound difficult, it should get easier with practice.

-If the device mistakenly interprets the gesture as a three-finger double-tap, VoiceOver will announce, “Speech off.”
+If the iPhone mistakenly interprets the gesture as a three-finger double-tap, VoiceOver will announce “Speech off.”
 Perform a three-finger double-tap to restore VoiceOver speech.
 To help get you started, here is a list of a few other helpful gestures, and you can find a full list of VoiceOver gestures available on iOS here.